xaya/xaya_tutorials/MoverSharp/MoverSharp.md

 The alternative is to start up the wallet/daemon with all the required configuration parameters from the command line.

-The ZMQ values must also be set as shown.
+The ZeroMQ values must also be set as shown.
 You can see ZMQ values set by looking in the BAT files in this folder:

 > C:\Program Files\Xaya\XAYA-Electron\resources\daemon